glide112/xtcmd/README.md

          expect ""

-         interact timeout 1 return     <----"if you need to have larger delay(sec) between the commands"<br>
+         interact timeout 1 return     <----"if you need to have larger delay(sec) between the commands" }
-       }

        send "quit\r"